Valentine’s Day is like Thanksgiving with less tryptophan and more schmaltz.

 Besides, even if you personally sweep love out the front door with a broom, it finds a way in.
 I don’t care if it’s some stray cat nuzzling your ankle, or the grocery clerk taking extra care to bag your produce, it’s there, in one form or another.
 My brother calling me from New York to share the hilarity of his GPS referring to FDR Dr. as FDR doctor instead of drive is love.
 A favorite Valentine’s Day for me took place with one of my best girlfriends in a dim, chintzy lounge, toasting love with red wine.
 Neither of us wanted to be anywhere other than where we were, and in that, there was something flawless.
 That’s love.
 Digitally transmitting thoughts to the so-called loveless is love too.

 In deference to the eye-rolling bunch who find this day nauseating, I’ll end with a story that’s both vomitous and filled with Valentine’s-red imagery.
 Don’t say you weren’t warned.
 One February 13th evening, my body decided that for no reason at all, without a hint of nausea, it wanted to expel…stuff.
 Yes, we’re embarking on literal vomit.
 The dark pink mess with the translucent particles looked like half-bitten jellied cranberries, having emitted from my insides in spite of the fact that I’d only eaten brown lentils.
-Sure, there may have been some modest amount of red wine accounting for color, but not for the translucent, vaguely heart-like shapes.
+Sure, there may have been some modest amount of red wine accounting for color, but not for the translucent, vaguely heart-shaped appearance.
 Unhappy tears streamed down my face as I called out to my love, “The devil just came out of me in tiny red chunks.”

 Except that’s when it occurred to me: the mysterious heart shapes weren’t chunks of the devil at all, but exactly appropriate for Valentine’s Day Eve, since on varying romance-o-meters, the day is both gag-inducing and heart-filled.